 Favorite a file on a mobile device for offline access

-You can access a file anywhere, any time by marking it as a favorite.
+You can access a file anywhere, any time by marking it as a favourite.
 Specifically, this does the following:

 - Adds the file to the app’s Favorites tab for easy access (like a bookmark)